aymc47/hello-world/README.md

 # hello-world
-first step test repsitory of my git-hub learning
+As a first step, a test repsitory of my git-hub learning be made.